MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker.md

    <pre><code>sudo vi /etc/corosync/corosync.conf
    </code></pre>

    Add the following bold content to the file if the values are not there or different.
 Make sure to change the token to 30000 to allow Memory preserving maintenance.
-See [this article for Linux][virtual-machines-linux-maintenance] or [Windows][virtual-machines-windows-maintenance] for more details.
+For more information, see [this article for Linux][virtual-machines-linux-maintenance] or [Windows][virtual-machines-windows-maintenance].

    <pre><code>[...]
      <b>token:          30000